quilime/organelle-monome/README.md

 ## Copy Scripts

-Copy everything in `scripts/` in this repo to `/root/scripts` on the organelle.
+Copy everything in `scripts/` in this repo to `/root/scripts` on the Organelle.

+Copy the everything in `Patches/` to `/usbdrive/Patches/` on the Organelle.

 ## Install Dependencies